 A lot of very long lines can make Vim take up to a minute to open files, where a few other editors take only seconds to load the same file.

 Con Foreign keyboards have a hard time on Vim out of the box

 A lot of frequently-used keybinds are way harder to access on foreign keyboards because they use different layouts.

 For example, Germans use the QWERTZ layout, while French use the AZERTY.

 Con Works poorly out of the box with right-to-left

 Con Unintuitive mode switching

 Con User must remember commands instead of point at them in a menu

 Con No smooth scrolling

-Even with the GUI version the lines jiggle line by line.
-If you are used to smooth scrolling it is very annoying, especially when working with larger files.
+Even with the GUI version, the lines jiggle line-by-line.
+If you are used to smooth scrolling, this is very annoying, especially when working with larger files.